Chemicals

 Meet sustainability challenges in the chemical industry

 Chemicals are essential to our daily lives, present in nearly every product, process and industry.
 Yet the sector faces significant sustainability challenges due to its dependence on fossil fuels, resource-intensive production and waste generation.
-The chemical industry is already embracing sustainable practices by assessing its environmental impacts and prioritizing human, animal and planetary health and safety.
-With growing pressure to operate within planetary boundaries, the opportunity for the sector to drive transformational change is endless.
-The levers for sustainable innovation are vast, and now is the time for the chemical industry to accelerate change.
+The chemical industry is advancing sustainable practices by assessing environmental impacts and strengthening health, safety and environmental performance across operations and value chains.
+As expectations around climate, nature and resource use intensify, companies are under increasing pressure to improve efficiency, reduce emissions and manage environmental risk.

 The levers for sustainable transformation are many, and now is the time to act.